 And like math, some of these variables carry a bit more weight (sorry, couldn’t resist) in the overall equation; not only are they going to have more overall impact, but sometimes focusing on these things first is the only way to see progress.

-Meaning that these things are going to have different total value for different people, and effect the overall processes differently.
+Meaning that these things are going to have different total value for different people, and affect the overall processes differently.

 It’s frustrating to not know exactly how or what will be the single deciding factor in getting you where you want to be.
 BUT – we do know the general order.
 Or, as an industry, we should.
 A lot of nutrition experts seem to get so caught up in pitting the minutia of their specific theories against the minutia of other specific theories that they lose sight of the bigger picture.